-The Regional Institution Strategic Enterprise (RISE) zone program is in its early stages, reflecting its recent enactment in the 2014 session.
+The Regional Institution Strategic Enterprise (RISE) Zone Program is in its early stages, reflecting its recent enactment in the 2014 session.
 Seven institutions are participating in the program, while others have expressed interest.
 As of October 2018, six RISE zones have been approved, and one additional zone is in the application process.
 No companies have received RISE zone tax credits as of August 2018.

 Unlike a typical tax credit program, there is an implementation lag between the program's enactment and the awarding of tax credits.
 The program has a two-part approval process - an applicant must first be approved as a qualified institution before the Department of Commerce (Commerce) can designate a RISE zone.
 In addition, a RISE zone designation must be reviewed by the Legislative Policy Committee (LPC).
 This process, which must be completed before businesses can earn tax credits, has typically lasted a little less than 1.5 years from the date of qualified institution application to zone designation.
-However, even after consideration of its recent enactment and implementation process, three zones that have been in existence between 1.5 years and 3 years have yet to award tax credits.
+However, significant tax credit activity has not occurred even after consideration of its recent enactment and implementation process.
+Three zones have not awarded any tax credits, even though these zones were established several years ago.